yyc12345/libcmo21/DEVNOTE.md

 So that you can correctly execute commands provided in each projects.

 The Antlr I used is Antlr 4.13.0.
 It would be okey for you to use any Antlr you like.

+### Gson

+Some Java code use Google Gson as its dependency.
+The Gson versio I used is Gson 2.10.1.
+It would be okey for you to use any Antlr you like.

 ## Python